react-cosmos/react-cosmos/DEVLOG.md

 So is there still value in requesting partial fixture state changes?
 Payload size isn't an issue in a dev tool.
 What about concurrency?
 Even though fixture state change requests are sent in full, before a new fixture state is dispatched from Playground to renderers, fixture state changes are applied using updater functions of type `prevState => nextState`, which ensures that all state changes from Playground plugins are honored, regardless of timing.

-Given that no drawback is obvious at this time, and for simplicity, I'll go with a single `setFixtureState` renderer requests that contain the fixture state in full.
+Given that no drawback is obvious at this time, and for simplicity, I'll go with a single `setFixtureState` renderer request that contain the fixture state in full.

 ---